-$\,$ Mr. Walsh is a partner with the law firm of Thompson Hine LLP, which provided legal services to the Company in 2003.
+Mr. Walsh is a partner in the New York office of the law firm of Thompson Hine LLP.
+During 2005, the Dayton, Ohio office of Thompson Hine LLP provided legal services to the Company for which the Company paid \$35,716.